You are here

 ECEA defines the reports an Administrative Unit (AU) shall submit to the Colorado Department of Education (CDE).

-- Expended Budget Report: A budget report that details the exact expenditures to support gifted programming from the previous school year.
+The AU submits an annual Extended Budget report by September 30.
+The Expended Budget is a report that details the exact expenditures to support gifted programming from the previous school year.

 Annually, the Office of Gifted Education provides a comprehensive gifted enrollment data report to the AU via DMS.
 The report includes an indicator of whether significant disparities exist in the gifted population.
 These reports guide the AU in analyzing their gifted enrollment to determine subgroups that may be underrepresented and how their data compare to state percentages.
 This in turn may lead the AU to developing specific targets for identification within the Comprehensive Program Plan to ensure equal and equitable gifted enrollment.
 This resource helps guide the completion of the annual Gifted Assurances Report.